-Wind Turbine / Thermal Solar Inspection / Infrared Imaging
+Wind Turbine / Thermal Solar Panel Inspection / Pipeline Inspection

 Drone Panora Solar Aerial Inspections allow for faster, safer, and more accurate site inspections that help provide actionable information needed to reduce O&M costs and increase plant productivity.

 Traditional thermal inspections may take days and can involve several technicians, depending on the size of the solar field.
 Contrast that with a drone that can be launched in minutes by a single technician.
 A drone also can inspect multiple wind turbines in the time it used to take to climb just one.
 The use of a drone also eliminates the risk of inspectors being injured as they climb on structures or use harnesses and ropes to maneuver around a turbine, a job that could take days.

 A trained technician begins a drone inspection by connecting the drone to the RTK, a satellite navigation technology used to enhance the precision of position data derived from satellite-based positioning systems such as GPS.
 RTK uses measurements of the phase of the signal’s carrier wave as well as the signal’s information content and relies on a single reference station to provide real-time corrections, providing up to centimeter-level accuracy.
 The technique enables the drone to fly more accurately and stay stationary when hovering and taking images, resulting in more accurate data and fewer run-ins with turbines or solar panels.

 Thermal and high-resolution imagery/data help the thermographer identify, classify, and localize each anomaly in a clear and consistent manner, and understand the impact of its performance on the system.
 Once the data is analyzed by experts back at the office, it is shared with the end-user, who then has a complete picture of the site and what needs to be done to repair the system.